Free UK funding quotes · Compared across the whole market · For property investors and businesses

 Questions buyers ask before they bid

-Can you really complete within 28 days? +
+Can auction finance complete within 28 days? +

 How much can I borrow to buy a property at auction? +